 [6 minutes read time] Teaching is a very rewarding profession.
 The main reward is August.
 In my five week break of 2016, I’d squeezed in a cycling tour of Holland, Germany, Denmark, Sweden and Norway, a climbing trip in North Wales, a week in the French and Italian Alps, and a week climbing and Munroe bagging in Scotland.
 I had just three days left before term recommenced and felt determined to squeeze something into the final weekend and it wasn’t going to be the ironing.
 It was decided that I’d embark on a new kind of tour.
 One that involved running.

 I’d already done plenty of tours by either walking or cycling, but never running.
-The key was keeping the weight down, so we’d not be camping.
+The key was keeping the weight down – so camping was off the menu.
 I had already done a section of the Cleveland way from Helmsley to White Horse Bank so we agreed that car park atop Sutton Bank would be the meeting place.
 Friday night, from Nottingham, I was there in two hours, I ate a poor egg sandwich from the visitor’s centre and swallowed it just in time to

 see Martyn arrive.
 He was better prepared than me and we set off.
 The sky was high and the view was far-reaching and it was a nice warm evening.
-We ran along the yellow, grey paths along the edge of the high upland and I tried my hardest to chat because I wanted us to slow down because I was finding the running difficult.
-It was quite hot really and I was sweating and feeling the egg sandwich.
+We ran along the yellow, grey paths along the edge of the high moor and I tried my hardest to chat because I wanted us to slow down because I was finding the running difficult.
+It was an August evening and so it was quite hot really and I was sweating and feeling the egg sandwich.

 It turned into a brilliant run and we got quicker and quicker.
 Hugging the edge of the great ridge of the North York Moors, we came to Osmotherly as the orange light of sunset was turning grey.
-Thirteen miles, Fish and chips, two beers each, still in the shorts, youth hostel, shower and bed.
+Thirteen miles, Fish and chips, two beers each, still wearing running shorts, youth hostel, shower and bed.
 A good Friday night.

 The alarm went off early and we had a long way to go.
 I was only carrying a small, ten litre running sack which contained just enough clean clothing to appear decent wherever we arrived, some food, a small chunk of soap, toothbrush, my glasses and a phone charger.
 Martyn went similarly lightly and carried the same as I, plus a mini first aid kit which was a blister of ibuprofen and a roll of surgical tape.
-In the warm, clear-sky moment leaving the car, we opted to leave waterproofs, hats and gloves.
+Upon leaving the car on a warm afternoon without trace of a cloud, we opted to leave waterproofs, hats and gloves.
 It was August and we were running.

 Saturday morning was grey.
 It started raining pretty early on and it continued to rain.
 We were both very wet.
-We also didn’t actually have anywhere to stay in our destination, which was the seaside town of Saltburn.
+We were hoping to get to Saltburn that evening, which was about 35 miles away and we hadn’t actually booked anywhere to stay.
 Every now and then, when we stopped for a map check or a call of nature, I called somewhere that Google suggested until we eventually got lucky.

 After twenty miles of puddles and heavy, sodden clothing we stopped for lunch at a cafe.
 We dripped onto the thick carpets.
 My cash was wrinkled and my fingertips were white and flabby.
 The principles of moving “fast and light” had met their limits and it was unpleasant.